vidhyaharini0/Brand-Reputation-Analysis/README.md

 This project presents an AI-driven approach to **brand reputation analysis** using Natural Language Processing (NLP) techniques applied to large-scale Twitter data.
 The study investigates how sentiment and emotional trends extracted from social media can be used to understand public perception of brands and generate actionable business insights.

-The project was developed during a research internship and demonstrates the practical application of transformer-based language models, sentiment analysis, emotion detection, and interactive data visualization.
+This repository presents the implementation of an AI-driven brand reputation analysis framework developed during a research internship.
+The project demonstrates the practical application of transformer-based Natural Language Processing techniques for sentiment analysis, emotion detection, and social media analytics using large-scale Twitter data.

 ---